-Instructions Not Included is an unorthodox film.
-A beautiful, fanciful portrayal of the loving bond between father and daughter and moments of inspired animation and slapstick action are combined with weighty episodes of real human consequence.
+This is an unorthodox, fanciful portrayal of the loving bond between father and daughter with moments of inspired animation and slapstick action that are combined with real human consequence.
 Valentin is both a clown and a tragic hero.

 Families can discuss how facing fear is an important theme in Instructions Not Included.
 Did watching any of it trigger thoughts of your own fears?
 How can you best deal with things that you're afraid of?

 Some films are thought to "manipulate the audience's feelings."
 What does this mean?
 What do you think the filmmakers want viewers to take away from this particular movie?

 How does the movie portray sex/sexual relationships?
 There's a lot of sexual humor; does that affect the impact of the content?

 This movie is a combination of many different film types/genres.
 What are they?
 What elements did you like best?
 What will you remember most?

 For kids who love movie dads

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.